-A text studied in Unit 3 or Unit 4 cannot be studied in Unit 1 or Unit 2 of this syllabus, or in any units in the General syllabus of Literature.
+A text studied in Unit 3 or Unit 4 cannot be studied in Unit 1 or Unit 2 of this syllabus.

 Aesthetic features and stylistic devices

 Engaging with aesthetic texts 'allows us to rehearse different ways of seeing the world and different emotional reactions' (Misson & Morgan 2006, p.
 136).
 Such engagement is crucial for developing empathy.